 Logging operations are due to recommence in July/August 2023, so this reroute will remain in place until further notice.

-It takes the walker past various shops, the bakery and a toilet, before circuiting around Adelaide Square and joining Eyre Road, before heading into the caravan park and rejoining the old route, after crossing the Crystal Brook via a short floodway.
+On reaching Crystal Brook from the south, the Trail heads along Darbon Terrace before crossing under the railway line and entering Bowman Street, past shops, the bakery and a toilet.
+It then goes around Adelaide Square and joins Eyre Road.
+The Trail goes into the caravan park and rejoins the original route after crossing the Crystal Brook via a short floodway.

-The [2021] re-route of the trail in this area was due to damage caused to fences by people (other than walkers) mis-using the trail.
+Please note that the re-route of the trail in this area was due to damage caused to fences by people (other than walkers) mis-using the trail.
 An unfortunate reminder to all trail users to respect the trail and the private property it often traverses.

 The trail on its approach to Block Nine Road has been rerouted away from the boundary fence on a private property.